 - recognising the public’s rights of access to information, excluding information that is specifically protected by the law;

 - acting in a manner that will respect, promote and protect the goodwill and reputation of occupational qualification family;

 - reporting all relevant information about best practices and irregularities in the development and assessment process of which we become aware.

 Reference: QCTO Assessment Quality Partner (AQP) Criteria and Guidelines (Approved 20 February 2013)

 Struggling with the QCTO landscape?

-Register for a QCTO workshop in Johannesburg, Durban or Cape Town
+Book a QCTO workshop in Johannesburg, Durban or Cape Town at your offices.